 Understanding the Creator Economy

 Just how big is the world of social media and social commerce?
 Most likely, it’s bigger than you think.
-In less than a decade, Instagram (the leading social platform for creators and influencer marketing) increased drastically to nearly 40 million users with 1,000 or more active followers.
+In less than a decade, Instagram (the leading social platform for content creators and influencer marketing) increased drastically to nearly 40 million users with 1,000 or more active followers.

 The social media phenomenon now represents an entirely new and fast-growing economy, the creator economy.
 Content producers from all walks of life and varying skill levels are revolutionizing the world of marketing and advertising.